bohrium/constitution/constitution.md

 For example, letting `K=179` count the seats of the United States Appellate Courts, we could use Whittling to select `k=1` finalist as our new Justice.
-But, for interviewing practicality and for other reasons discussed in sections below, we prefer `K=30` and `k=2`.
+But, for practicality and other reasons discussed in subsequent sections, we prefer `K=30` and `k=2`.

-For a sense of scale, recall that Senators in principle read thousands of pages per year in close detail --- but that in practice their aids and the organs of their party leadership share this burden.
+Is `K=30` impractically many candidates to consider?
+I find it orienting to recall that Senators in principle read thousands of pages per year in close detail --- but that in practice their aids and their party leadership share this burden.
 I think that compiling and contemplating dossiers on the characters, experiences, and jurisprudential philosophies of each of `K=30` judges is a much lesser burden.

-Setting `k=2` allows the Senate to closely interview and decide between multiple finalists, thus allowing recovery even if one totally unqualified candidate slips through.
-It could be that *multiple* finalists are totally unqualified; but if these finalists --- the least objectionable `7%`(=2/30) of a representative sample of the highest ranking `21%`(=179/861) of the country's non-Justice judges --- harbor multiple incompetent judges, then we have bigger problems to worry about.
+With `k=2`, the Senate may closely interview and decide between multiple finalists, thus allowing recovery even if a totally unqualified candidate slips through.
+It could be that *multiple* finalists are totally unqualified; but if these finalists --- in a sense the least objectionable `7%`(=2/30) of a representative sample of the highest ranking `21%`(=179/861) of the country's non-Justice judges --- harbor multiple incompetent judges, then we have bigger problems to worry about.